 High Walk Score Correlates to Better Health and Increased Happiness

 It’s not just your time and money; it’s not just better for the environment.
-Folks who live in highly walkable neighbourhoods tend to be healthier and happier.
+Folks who live in highly walkable neighborhoods tend to be healthier and happier.
 And that’s a big statement.
-But when you consider that being out in your ‘hood on foot means you’re more connected to your community, its goings-on and the people who live and work there, it starts to make sense.
-Suddenly you’re really invested in your neighbours and the community, as your neighbours and community are with you.
+But when you consider that being out in your ‘hood on foot means you’re more connected to your community, its goings-on, and the people who live and work there, it starts to make sense.
+Suddenly you’re really invested in your neighbors and the community, as your neighbors and community are with you.
 Not to mention that if you grocery shop on foot or by bike, that absolutely is a checkmark for your health.

 Better Return on Your Property Investment

-For millenials in particular, who are both shying away from home and vehicle ownership, high walk score is imperative and demands a premium.
+For millennials in particular, who are both shying away from home and vehicle ownership, a high walk score is imperative and demands a premium.

-We believe that increasing the walkability of all neighbourhoods is the way forward.
-Invested close-knit communities, better health for its inhabitants and for the environment, and neighbourhoods that are attractive to families, young professionals and allow seniors to age in place really means better quality of life for all.
+We believe that increasing the walkability of all neighborhoods is the way forward.
+Invested close-knit communities, better health for its inhabitants and for the environment, and neighborhoods that are attractive to families, young professionals and allow seniors to age in place really means better quality of life for all.
 Be sure to pay special attention to this score when looking for your next property.

 Image by Jarrett Stewart